Sabretooth (character): X-Men Forever

-In X-Men Forever, Chris Claremont's continuation of his run on X-Men (non-canonical to the mainstream timeline and taking place in the 161 Marvel Universe), Sabretooth is established as Wolverine's father.
+In X-Men Forever, Chris Claremont's continuation of his run on X-Men (non-canonical to the main timeline and taking place in the alternate universe of Earth-161), Sabretooth is established as Wolverine's father.
 He attacks the X-Mansion, but is blinded by Storm.

-Claremont has stated in an interview that in X-Men Forever, the original true Sabretooth makes his reappearance after a long time, and that most of the previous appearances of Sabretooth prior to X-Men Forever #2, that follows directly after X-Men (vol. 2) #3, were that of a weaker Sabretooth clone created by Mister Sinister.
-The original true Sabretooth reappears dressed in the Jim Lee costume in X-Men Forever, which would make the weaker clone the one dressed in the John Byrne costume.
-Claremont claims he always meant for the Sabretooth dressed in the Byrne costume to be later outed as a clone of the original true Sabretooth.
-Claremont stated: "Speaking specifically of the cast of X-Men Forever, one character who's becoming more enticing is Sabretooth, in part because (at least as it relates to my conception of him) very little is actually known.
+Claremont has stated in an interview that in X-Men Forever, the original, true Sabretooth makes his reappearance after a long time, and that the Sabretooth seen prior to X-Men Forever #2, which follows directly after X-Men (vol. 2) #3, was actually a weaker clone of the character created by Mister Sinister.
+The original Sabretooth reappears dressed in the Jim Lee costume in X-Men Forever, which would make the weaker clone the one dressed in the John Byrne costume.
+Claremont claims that he always meant for the Sabretooth dressed in the Byrne costume to be later outed as a clone of the original Sabretooth.
+Claremont has stated: "Speaking specifically of the cast of X-Men Forever, one character who's becoming more enticing is Sabretooth, in part because (at least as it relates to my conception of him) very little is actually known.
 They then filled his skeleton with adamantium.
 At this specific point of his life, readers haven't really seen that much of him over the years, since the Sabes that's shown up most over the time is a less-endowed copy cloned from spare cells by Mr. Sinister."